MARSEC Standard Equipment

 Special tactical devices

-Drones/VTOL UAV for special missions
+Drones/VTOL UAV / Anti Drone Systems for special cases

 - Military experience